veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

       ]
 ```

-Then, do the following to:
-* Update the user to indicate the vessels which the user can see in the app.
-* Mark the new application user as seen by an admin.
+Then, you can update the user to indicate the vessels which the user can see in the app and mark the new application user as seen by an admin.

 ```json